Symbolism

 Sisiutl

-Sisiutl represents duality.
-It is a double-headed sea serpent that can flip boats and deal death, or bestow power and protect communities.
-Often depicted horizontally with a humanoid head in the middle with two wolf-like heads on either end, this mythological figure often appears in the art of British Columbia’s southern First Nations cultures.
+Sisiutl is a double-headed sea serpent that can flip boats and deal death, or bestow power and protect communities.
+Depicted horizontally with a humanoid head in the middle and two wolf-like heads on either end, this mythological figure often appears in the art of southern First Nations cultures.

 Snag